Inside This Article

 Discipline is all about guiding, instructing, and training a child about the Dos and Don’ts of behaviour; in essence, teaching them to comply with the right code of conduct.
 However, when kids go against these rules, they are being forced to face the consequences of their actions through punishment.

 It’s disastrous to beat your child without stating their wrong.
 It passes the wrong message of cruelty to them.
 Besides, this creates more tendency of repeating that same wrong.
 Therefore, in this article, we shall be evaluating alternative ways to discipline your child other than beating.

 But before that, here is why you should not beat your kids.

-1. Beating Your Child Instill Fear In Them
+1. Beating Your Child Instills Fear in Them

 Victims of negative discipline lose touch with their minds and brains.
 They experience difficulty thinking through logical questions or manage their emotions.
-The danger is this since such a child no longer reason appropriately they indulge in wrong behaviour innocently and get punished.
+The danger is this since such a child no longer reason appropriately, they indulge in wrong behaviours innocently and get punished.
 This circle continues and eventually, the child’s mental health becomes deteriorated.